gstavrinos/ros-ez/README.md

 `rosez rosrun rviz rviz`

 #### Tips!
 * If you encounter errors regarding your graphics card while trying to run the `rosez` or `ros2ez` script, try adding the `fi` or `force-integrated` flag, which will force usage of the integrated graphics card of your computer.
 This is, of course, not optimal, so update your drivers and try running the script again.
+Make sure that the flag is the first argument of your command.
 If this fails too, open an issue.
+For instance, the examples above can be executed with the integrated graphics card by running `ros2ez fi ros2 run teleop_twist_keyboard teleop_twist_keyboard cmd_vel:=racer_01/cmd_vel` and `rosez fi rosrun rviz rviz` respectively.

 ## Tested platforms
 * EndeavourOS